Luis Robert Preview, Player Props: White Sox vs. Tigers

-Luis Robert, with a slugging percentage of .487 in his past 10 games -- including two home runs -- will be in action for the Chicago White Sox against the Detroit Tigers, with Eduardo Rodriguez on the hill, September 1 at 8:10 PM ET.
+Luis Robert -- batting .289 with three doubles, two home runs, two walks and four RBI in his past 10 games -- will be in action for the Chicago White Sox versus the Detroit Tigers, with Reese Olson on the hill, on September 2 at 7:10 PM ET.

-He had two hits (going 2-for-5 with a home run and an RBI) in his most recent appearance against the Orioles.
+In his previous game he had a one-hit performance (1-for-3) against the Tigers.

 Luis Robert Game Info & Props vs. the Tigers